georgealexiou/Data-Management-CW1/README.md

 Assignement:

 You work as a data scientist for TripAdvisor and your job is to help them make sense of what hotels are performing well You have been tasked with analysing all the files containing reviews for each hotel as described in the next subsections.
 The dataset to be used for this coursework is the TripAdvisor dataset that can be found under the dataset folder in this repository.

+The repo contains both latex and shell-script files but the .tex files have been ignored so as to have the whole repo show as a shell project.